-For most states, collecting data on the number of children with disabilities receiving subsidized child care through the CCDF program will be a new endeavor.
-Partnering with Part C and Part B 619 administrators to leverage possible existing data collection systems may be useful.
+For most states, collecting data on the number of children with disabilities receiving subsidized child care through the CCDF program was a new endeavor.
+Partnering with Part C and Part B 619 administrators to leverage possible existing data collection systems was and remains a useful tactic.
 It is important to make sure there is a clear definition of which children will be counted in the data collection, and to set targets or goals for ensuring that children with disabilities can access high quality inclusive child care.